open-telemetry/oteps/text/trace/0157-messaging-semantic-conventions.md

 ## Motivation

-Many observability scenarios involve messaging systems.
-For Distributed Tracing to be useful across the entire scenario, having good observability for messaging operations is critical.
-To achieve this, OpenTelemetry must provide stable conventions and guidelines for instrumenting messaging systems.
+Many observability scenarios involve messaging systems, event streaming, or event-driven architectures.
+For Distributed Tracing to be useful across the entire scenario, having good observability for messaging or eventing operations is critical.
+To achieve this, OpenTelemetry must provide stable conventions and guidelines for instrumenting those operations.

 Bringing the existing experimental semantic conventions for messaging to a stable state is a crucial step for users and instrumentation authors, as it